Anchorage Remodel

 after: handmade Mexican Talavera tile niche, subway tile to ceiling, new shower pan, shower head, and glass door

-before: windowless dark room
+before: dark, dingy, windowless room

 before: 4 different flooring types showing and rubber baseboards like a hospital